zongqiooi/PLANET-AR-Y/README.md

 # How to Run the Project
 1) Download the "Planet[AR]y.apk" file on your mobile phone to run the apps.
-2) Scan the image below to trigger the AR 3D models.
+2) Scan the image below to trigger the 3D models in AR.

 ![github planetary](https://user-images.githubusercontent.com/95561298/153725560-7fd251d6-ccaa-4197-a715-58400a11145b.png)

+# Notes
 This app is not responsive on all mobile phones, it works perfectly only on Huawei Nova 3i so far 😔

 # Some Screenshots from the Apps